 - a.
-The total period of the event shall not exceed 15 days including two days on which the Opening and the Closing Ceremonies are held.
+The total period of the event shall not exceed 15 days including two days on which the Opening and the Closing Ceremonies are held (but not including the official training period).
 At least one non-flying rest day shall be given during the period.
 An official training period of three days immediately preceding the opening of the Championships shall be made available to all competitors. - b.
 Major international soaring Events on the FAI Sporting Calendar should be separated by a minimum period of 11 days.